Efficient soliton self-frequency shift in hydrogen-filled hollow-core fiber

 The experimental results presented here are limited by the available input pulse energy.
 If higher-energy pulses are available, significant increases in the performance should be possible.
 To assess this, we performed simulations with \SIadj{2}{\micro\joule} and \SIadj{35}{\fs} pulses launched into the same fiber considered above.
 Such a pulse could be obtained by compression of the output of a standard chirped-pulse amplifier, or by future scaling of the gain-managed concept.
 The higher pulse energy allows the gas pressure to be reduced.
 Since the dispersion of a gas-filled hollow-core fiber includes anomalous waveguide dispersion and normal gas dispersion, with the low gas pressure, the dispersion is more anomalous across the spectral range of interest.
 This, along with weaker nonlinearity, reduces the soliton number.
-In addition, the generation of dispersive waves is not phase-matched.
+Because generation of dispersive waves is not phase-matched at the lower pressures, no dispersive waves are observed in the output spectra.
 As a result, the efficiency of Raman-soliton production improves.
 Wavelengths as long as \SI{1700}{\nm} are generated, with \SIrange[range-phrase = --, range-units = single]{30}{60}{\percent} efficiency (Fig.~\ref{fig:sim_spectrum_2uJ}).
 Pulse energies above \SIadj{1}{\micro\joule} and peak powers around \SIadj{30}{\MW} are predicted.
 Ionization of the \ce{H2} should not be a concern at these peak powers; however, it could become significant for scaling to even higher pulse energies (see the discussion of ionization in Supplement 1).

 In conclusion, we have theoretically and experimentally studied SSFS in hydrogen-filled AR-HCF.
 With short \SIadj{1080}{\nm} input pulses, wavelength tunability from \num{1080} to \SI{1600}{\nm} and consistent \SIadj{45}{\fs} pulse duration are achieved.
 The generated Raman solitons reach peak powers around \SI{1}{\MW}, and scaling to an order of magnitude higher peak power should be possible.